ngthanhtrung23/ACM_Notebook_new/DataStructure/LinkCutTree.h.md

     \            a * g.b + b,\n        };\n    }\n\n    T operator += (const T& g)\
     \ {\n        b = a * g.b + b;\n        a = a * g.a;\n        return *this;\n \
     \   }\n};\n*/\n// }}}\n"
-  code: "// Link Cut Tree {{{\n// copied from https://codeforces.com/blog/entry/75885\n\
+  code: "// copied from https://codeforces.com/blog/entry/75885\n// - Index from 1\n\
-    // - Index from 1\n// - T needs to support + operation\n//   For subtree queries\
+    // - T needs to support + operation\n//   For subtree queries -> requires - operation\n\
-    \ -> requires - operation\n//   --> see this comment for how to handle it: https://codeforces.com/blog/entry/67637?#comment-650424\n\
+    //   --> see this comment for how to handle it: https://codeforces.com/blog/entry/67637?#comment-650424\n\
     // - Not using template here, since inheritance becomes very ugly\n// - Doesn't\
     \ support lazy update (so no subtree updates)\n// - For query on *edge* weights\
     \ (instead of vertex weights)\n//   --> for each edge, add a new node in LinkCut\